André Roberson: Oklahoma City Thunder (2013–2020)

 Roberson was moved to the starting small forward spot for the 2016–17 season due to the loss of Kevin Durant and the acquisition of Victor Oladipo.
-On February 24, 2017, he set a new career high with 19 points in a 110–93 win over the Los Angeles Lakers.
-At the season's end, Roberson was named to the NBA All-Defensive Second Team.
+On February 24, 2017, Roberson set a new career high with 19 points in a 110–93 victory over the Los Angeles Lakers.
+At the season's end, he was named to the NBA All-Defensive Second Team.

 On July 14, 2017, Roberson re-signed with the Thunder to a three-year, $30 million contract.
-After missing eight games in January 2018 with left patellar tendinitis, Roberson ruptured his left patellar tendon on January 27 against the Detroit Pistons.
-He underwent surgery the following day and was subsequently ruled out for the rest of the season.
+After missing eight games in January 2018 with left patellar tendinitis, he ruptured his left patellar tendon on January 27 against the Detroit Pistons.
+Roberson underwent surgery the following day and was subsequently ruled out for the rest of the season.

 On October 4, 2018, Roberson was ruled out for an additional two months after undergoing a procedure following a setback during his rehab from left knee surgery.
-In late November, Roberson experienced discomfort after landing from a jump, and an MRI revealed that he had suffered a small avulsion fracture in his knee.
-He was subsequently ruled out for at least another six weeks.
+In late November, he experienced discomfort after landing from a jump, and an MRI revealed that he had suffered a small avulsion fracture in his knee.
+Roberson was subsequently ruled out for at least another six weeks.

-On August 1, 2020, Roberson played his first NBA game in more than two years, logging five minutes in a 110–94 win over the Utah Jazz.
+On August 1, 2020, Roberson played his first NBA game in over two years, logging five minutes in a 110–94 victory over the Utah Jazz.

 Brooklyn Nets (2021)

 On February 16, 2021, Roberson signed with the Brooklyn Nets.
 He played two games for the Nets before being waived on February 23.
-On February 26, Roberson signed a 10-day contract with the Nets.
+Three days later, Roberson signed a 10-day contract with the Nets.

-Oklahoma City Blue (2023–present)
+Oklahoma City Blue (2023)

 On February 1, 2023, Roberson signed with the Oklahoma City Blue, the Thunder's G League affiliate.

+Cholet Basket (2024)

+On September 5, 2024, Roberson signed with Cholet Basket of LNB Pro A.

+LDLC ASVEL (2024–2025)

+On November 8, 2024, Roberson signed with LDLC ASVEL of the LNB Élite (LNB).

+Zenit St. Petersburg (2025–present)

+On July 31, 2025, Roberson signed with Zenit Saint Petersburg of the VTB United League.